facebook/docusaurus/website-1.x/blog/2020-01-12-docusaurus-2020-recap.md

 We are very thankful for the **various contributions** they made, such as:

 - Writing the foundations of the v1 to v2 migration CLI
-- Help migrate the ReactNative website from v1 to v2
+- Help migrate the React Native website from v1 to v2
 - Making the config validation more strict and exhaustive, returning helpful error messages
 - Adding CodeSandbox support
 - Improving the CI pipelines: build size and Lighthouse bots